Muschamp Rd

 If you really want to be popular you will have to give more thought to using something like Buffer or Hootsuite to automate your social media posting.
 The time of day you post definitely matters, for my personal account I tend to not automate and to post as soon as I find new content I want to share, the more professional social media content strategy is to automate and post at peak times for each network.
 Sometimes, the first person to tweet or blog on a topic still wins, even if they are not professional, optimal, or even correct.

 This really must be my last blog post for a while, I’m not trying to be popular.
 I’m trying to pass all the CFA® exams.
 But we shall see if through diligent use of hashtags and social media I further improve my Klout or better still my job.
 I have continued to improve this blog.
 My efforts include editing old posts like this one to try and make them more professional if not optimal.
-I’ve also decided to up my search engine optimization game even further.
+I’ve also decided to up my search engine optimization game even further, evening redoing my taxonomy yet again.
 I can’t say it has been a big success, but I do sleep well most nights because I know how much I’ve tried and I know I continue to tell the truth.
 If you have any thoughts you can leave them below.

 One Comment